platomav/MEAnalyzer/README.md

 #### **A2.
 Engine Firmware Repository Database**

 ME Analyzer allows end-users and/or researchers to quickly analyze and/or report new firmware versions without the use of special Intel tools (FIT/FITC, FWUpdate) or Hex Editors.
 To do that effectively, a database had to be built.
-The [Intel Engine Firmware Repositories](http://www.win-raid.com/t832f39-Intel-Management-amp-Trusted-Execution-Engine-Firmware-Repository.html) is a collection of every (CS)ME, (CS)TXE, (CS)SPS, PMC & PCHC firmware we have found.
+The [Intel Engine Firmware Repositories](http://www.win-raid.com/t832f39-Intel-Management-amp-Trusted-Execution-Engine-Firmware-Repository.html) is a collection of every (CS)ME, (CS)TXE, (CS)SPS, PMC, PCHC & PHY firmware we have found.
 Its existence is very important for ME Analyzer as it allows us to continue doing research, find new types of firmware, compare same major version releases for similarities, check for updated firmware etc. Bundled with ME Analyzer is a file called MEA.dat which is required for the program to run.
 It includes entries for all Engine firmware that are available to us.
 This accommodates primarily three actions: a) Detect each firmware's Family via unique identifier keys, b) Check whether the imported firmware is up to date and c) Help find new Engine firmware sooner by reporting them at the [Intel Management Engine: Drivers, Firmware & System Tools](http://www.win-raid.com/t596f39-Intel-Management-Engine-Drivers-Firmware-amp-System-Tools.html) or [Intel Trusted Execution Engine: Drivers, Firmware & System Tools](http://www.win-raid.com/t624f39-Intel-Trusted-Execution-Engine-Drivers-Firmware-amp-System-Tools.html) threads respectively.

 ## **B. How to use ME Analyzer**